A complex problem without borders

 If you want to read more about this issue, we recommend the NetClean Report.
 Which, in addition to statistics also contains information from several experts within this area.

-of those who look at child sexual abuse material also abuse children.
+Half of those who consume child sexual abuse material abuse children physically.

 of the offenders abuse children that they have a close relationship with.